-Huge evacuation planned in Frankfurt after British WW2 bomb found
+Huge evacuation planned in Frankfurt after British WWII bomb found

-(CNN)More than 60,000 people are set to be evacuated from the center of Frankfurt on Sunday after a massive WW2 bomb was discovered beneath the city.
+(CNN)More than 60,000 people are set to be evacuated from the center of Frankfurt on Sunday after a massive World War Two bomb was discovered beneath the city.

 The bomb was found during work on a construction site on Wismarer Street close to the Goethe University Frankfurt compound Tuesday, according to a statement by Frankfurt Police.